meganlsmith/dupcoal/README.md

 Simulate gene trees under a model that allows copy number hemiplasy.

 # Arguments
+--stree
+    type=str
---stree, type=str, help="Path to file with newick formatted species tree to use for simulation.
-Branch lengths should be in coalescent units."
+    help=Path to file with newick formatted species tree to use for simulation.
+Branch lengths should be in coalescent units.

 --mu_par, type=float, help="Duplication rate."